rafifmalikdzaki/modsec-ids/MODEL_ARCHITECTURE.md

 ## 🚀 Overview

-The model is a **Character-Aware Convolutional Neural Network (CNN) followed by a Bidirectional Long Short-Short Term Memory (Bi-LSTM) network**, using **Byte-Pair Encoding (BPE)** for tokenization and augmented with **Feature Flags**.
+The model is a **Character-Aware Convolutional Neural Network (CNN) followed by a Bidirectional Long Short-Short Term Memory (Bi-LSTM) network**, using **Byte-Pair Encoding (BPE)** for tokenization.
 This hybrid approach combines the strengths of subword tokenization, local feature extraction (CNN), and sequential context understanding (LSTM) to detect complex attack patterns.

 ## 🧱 Architecture Details